Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 Access To Bibles:

-Bibles have been available in the past, but the last Christian bookstore in the country has closed.
+Bibles have been available in the past, but the last Christian bookstore in the country has closed and Bibles are now scarce.
 It is possible to distribute small numbers of Bibles and ship Bibles with official permission.
 Give Bibles

-VOM supports training and resources for front-line workers.
+VOM responds to persecution and provides training and resources for front-line workers.
 Give to VOM’s Global Ministry

 - Pray for the protection of Tunisian believers.